- Mobility Devices

-Stroller, Wagon, Wheelchair and Handicap Scooter rentals are available at the Gold, Blue, Green and Red Gate.
+Stroller, Wagon, Wheelchair and Scooter rentals are available at the Gold, Blue, Green and Red Gate.
 A valid state I.D. or credit card will be held for collateral with each rental.
 Credit cards and cash are accepted for payments at all rental locations.

 Rental Pricing Strollers: